Fall Festivals

 Contact Bet Alef at info@betalef.org for location and directions of our offsite Sukkah (just 30 minutes from Downtown Seattle).

 Together, children and adults create the decorations for our community Sukkah, learn about the meaning and participate in the unique rituals of Sukkot.
-This event happens offsite at a home in Issaquah, please click the “Decorate the Sukkah Registration” button below to register.
+This event happens offsite at a home in Issaquah, please click the “RSVP for Sukkot” button below to register.

-Bring a Brown Bag meal for our 6PM sunset dinner to perform the mitzvah of eating in the Sukkah on the first night of Sukkot.
+Bring a Brown Bag meal for lunch, and a dish to share for our sunset dinner to perform the mitzvah of eating in the Sukkah on the first night of Sukkot.
 Please note- all people are welcomed and invited to eat dinner and usher in the holiday, not just families with young children.

-6PM – Community Potluck Dinner in the Sukkah
+6PM – Havdalah & Potluck dinner in the Sukkah

 Simchat Torah